 What is the true cost of home ownership?
-A closer look at which is best between a 30 year fixed mortgage rate or a 15 year fixed mortgage rate….
+A closer look at which is best between a 30-year fixed mortgage rate or a 15-year fixed mortgage rate…

-Just for hypothetical sake, let’s say you really need (I’ll say want) the new Apple iPad and with its nice entry prices of $499.
-You have to buy it, but unfortunately you don’t have the cash right now, so you buy it on credit.
+Just for hypothetical sake, let’s say you really need (I’ll say want) the new Apple iPad with its nice entry price of $499.
+You have to buy it, but unfortunately, you don’t have the cash right now, so you buy it on credit.

 Which Loan Would You Choose?

 When you’re deciding between a 15-year mortgage and a 30-year mortgage, be sure to consider and weigh all the pros and cons before making your decision.

 But if you can find a way to make a 15-year mortgage rate work within your budget, it could really pay off in the long run.

 For example … Let’s say you want to buy a house for $300,000.
 If you took out a 30-year fixed rate mortgage at 6.5%, you’d pay around $1900 per month.
 In the end, you will have spent $300,000 on your house, and $382,633 on interest.

 However, at the end of 15 years, you will have spent only $455,682.
 That’s $300,000 on the house and only $155,682 on interest.

 Cons in Choosing 15 Year Mortgage Rate Over 30 Year Mortgage Rate

 What are the downsides?
 Well, the most obvious downside is that the monthly payment is higher.

 Making an Extra Payment

-My wife and I had toyed with the idea of choosing a 15 year mortgage for our new house, but when we started to crunch the numbers we realized that we were dreaming and dreaming big.
+My wife and I had toyed with the idea of choosing a 15-year mortgage for our new house, but when we started to crunch the numbers we realized that we were dreaming and dreaming big.

-For example, if you use the example above, a $300,000, 30-year fixed-rate mortgage at 6.5% and if we contribute just $200 extra each month (0r $2400 per year) toward the principle, we could potentially pay off our mortgage nearly 7 years sooner and save over $100,000 in interest.
+For example, if you use the example above, a $300,000, 30-year fixed-rate mortgage at 6.5%, and if we contribute just $200 extra each month (0r $2400 per year) toward the principal, we could potentially pay off our mortgage nearly 7 years sooner and save over $100,000 in interest.